Betta fish owners will witness all kinds of weird behavior.

 In this case, you have to lower the temperature and add some extra oxygen to the tank:

 - Lowering the temperature – DON’T use ice packs or ice cubes in the water.

 Another (obvious) solution would be air-conditioning the room.
-Eliminate any direct sunlight to the aquarium.

-Bettas can live a happy and healthy life for about 4 to 5 years with good care.
+Betta fish can live a happy and healthy life for about 4 to 5 years with good care.

 Some may live even longer, but after hitting the 5-year mark they will become lethargic and more susceptible to disease.

 Older Betta fish won’t have that youngster energy to explore.